 It can be difficult to keep up with the constantly changing stats and facts about blogging.
 That’s why we created this ultimate list of blogging statistics and facts.

-If you’re running your own blog, it’s important to be in the loop with the latest trends so that you’re not missing out on any opportunities to increase your traffic or revenue.
+If you want to start a blog that makes money, it’s important to be in the loop with the latest trends so that you’re not missing out on any opportunities to increase your traffic or revenue.

 Let’s dive right in!